silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/context.md

 Potential areas for enhancement:
 - Enable and test authentication/authorization
-- Implement comprehensive logging with ILogger
+- Implement comprehensive logging with ILogger (partially done - added to RecordService and ResultService)
 - Add error handling throughout the application
 - Complete Azure deployment configuration
-- Add participant self-registration functionality
 - Create comprehensive unit and integration tests
 - Enhance UI/UX with more interactive features
 - Add data validation and business rule enforcement
 - Implement TournamentHouseSummary calculation and updates
-- Add records management page
 - Complete all public-facing pages
+- Add views for Record and Result controllers

 ## Technical Debt

 - Missing anti-forgery token validation on some POST actions
-- Consider creating additional services for Results and Announcements
-- EventService created; consider similar pattern for Results, Announcements
+- RecordService and ResultService created; consider similar pattern for Announcements
 - DeveloperService created for testing; consider expanding for more test scenarios
 - HouseDetailsViewModel, HouseResultsViewModel, and HouseParticipantsViewModel created; consider similar ViewModels for other complex views
 - HouseLeader area ViewModels created in HouseLeaderDashboardViewModel.cs; consider splitting into separate files
+- RecordViewModel and ResultViewModel created; views need to be implemented for Record and Result controllers